lmarsbrown/STRIPS/README.md

 ### Final STRIPS Implementation

 Now that all of the relevant functions have been implemented, the final step is to pass it all to STRIPS.
-First a STRIPS instace must be created with the the stateTemplate object in the constructor.
+First a STRIPS instance must be created with the the stateTemplate object in the constructor.

 ```js
 var stripsInstance = new STRIPS(stateTemplate);